spacebanana420/tanuki/README.md

 * Scala 3 or Java 19
 * FFmpeg (optional, for screenshot functionality)

-Launcher's support extends to all operating systems with WINE support.
+Launcher's support extends to all operating systems with WINE support + Windows.

 Documentation here is unfinished for now.